Celebs 'Go Red for Women' at NY Fashion Week show

-See photos of Bridget Moynahan, Rachel Platten, Katie Holmes and more celebrities who walked the runway in red for The American Heart Association's Go Red For Women: The Heart Truth Red Dress Show on Thursday, Feb.
+See photos of Bridget Moynahan, Rachel Platten, Katie Holmes and more celebrities who walked the runway in red for The American Heart Association's Go Red For Women Red Dress Collection Fashion Show on Thursday, Feb.
 9, day one of New York Fashion Week.

 Each year, stars model crimson designer looks to raise awareness about heart disease, the No. 1 killer of women.